 Location: Portland Chess Club, 8205 SW 24th Ave, Portland, OR 97219

 Notes: 1) While these tournaments are open to scholastic players, they’re only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
-2) OCF/WCF/ICA state membership is encouraged but not required.
-The membership helps support and expand chess in the Northwest and includes a monthly subscription to the award-winning Northwest Chess magazine.
-Link to online payment 3) These tournaments are not Northwest Chess Grand Prix events or OSCF state qualifiers.
+2) These tournaments are not rated.
+3) US Chess and state memberships are not required.
+4) These tournaments are not Oregon Grand Prix events or OSCF state qualifiers.